FAQs & POLICIES

 Anyone under the influence of drugs or alcohol will be immediately escorted from the premises

-Smoking is not permitted on Habitat Chicago worksites; one may smoke outside of the worksite and must clean up after themselves
+Smoking is not permitted on Habitat Chicago worksites; one may smoke outside of the worksite and must clean up after himself

 First Aid and Medical

-If there are known medical considerations in your group (e.g. pregnancy), please inform the Habitat Chicago staff coordinator in advance of the build date.
+If there are known medical considerations in your group (e.g. pregnancy), please inform the Habitat Chicago staff coordinator before your build date.
 We will consult with our construction team to plan for appropriate work if possible

 Weather and Emergencies